The Bigjigs Toys story: from a garden shed to a global seller

 Sam identified the need for consistent, high quality reviews on Amazon, and sought a solution to help increase Bigjigs Toys’ feedback count and rating.

 “We were using another feedback service, but it made sense for us to have customer service and feedback running through one platform .
-Using XSellco High5 with Fusion, feedback and customer support are in one queue and everything is dealt with promptly in rotation.
+Using xSellco, feedback and customer support are in one queue and everything is dealt with promptly in rotation.
 It’s simply more efficient with all the information being under one roof; in one place.”

 “Having all the information in one place is much more efficient.
 We don’t have to move between solutions – it’s one holistic approach.”